Advanced Pain Management Center

 Does it ache if you stand up straight?
 Do you find relief only when you flex your back?
 You might be one of up to 500,000 Americans who have spinal stenosis.
 This degenerative disease worsens the longer you leave it untreated.
 Advanced Pain Management Center in Portland, Oregon, has an experienced team led by interventional pain management physician Vladimir Fiks, MD.
-They practice indirect spinal decompression, a minimally invasive treatment that’s successful in treating spinal stenosis.
-Call the practice today to make an appointment or book through the website.
+They practice both direct and indirect spinal decompression.
+Both of these techniques are minimally invasive treatments that’s successful in treating spinal stenosis.
+Call the practice today to make an appointment or book through the website, also serving the surrounding areas of Aloha, Hillsboro, Beaverton, Tigard & Lake Oswego.

 Indirect spinal decompression treats lumbar spinal stenosis (LSS).
 Spinal stenosis is the abnormal narrowing or pinching of the spinal canal when you stand straight.
 It results in pressure on the spinal cord nerves, causing numbness and pain.
 Often, the only way someone with stenosis can find relief is by leaning forward or sitting.